 This means the Family Law Courts can order a division of any property that the couple own, either separately or together.
 This includes superannuation which can be split between the couple.

-A de-facto relationship is a relationship that two people who are not married or related by family have as a couple, living together on a 'genuine domestic basis'.
-It can exist between two people of the opposite sex, or between people of the same sex.
+A de facto relationship is a relationship that two people who are not married or related by family have as a couple, living together on a ‘genuine domestic basis’.
+It can exist between two people of the opposite sex or the same sex.

-Maddens Lawyers can help you determine if your relationship is recognised in law by considering the circumstances of the relationship.
-These circumstances might include:
+Maddens Lawyers can help you determine if your relationship is recognised in law by considering circumstances of the relationship such as: